 How Do Patients Determine Who Is the Best Plastic Surgeon? by Dr. Kenneth Benjamin Hughes

 How does a patient determine who is the best plastic surgeon?
-I get this question every day from patients.
-The overall confusion and consternation of sifting through the wild and misleading claims made by various machines, gadgets, and marketing campaigns can be difficult to demystify for patients.
+Dr. Kenneth Benjamin Hughes gets this question every day from patients.
+The overall confusion and consternation of sifting through all of the wild and misleading claims made by various machines, gadgets, and marketing campaigns can be difficult to demystify for patients.
 This is particularly true in Los Angeles where advertising and marketing is ubiquitous.

-I consider part of my duty as a plastic surgeon as an educator and helping to distinguish science from hype or chicanery.
-What we do in plastic surgery should be bound by the laws of science and substantiated by laws of science.
-These laws obviously are open to change with improved understanding but nonetheless we should strive to embrace the laws as we know it at that point in time.
-We should take the knowledge that we have based upon innovative technological advances in surgery to advance plastic surgery as a whole.
+Dr. Kenneth Hughes considers part of his duty as a plastic surgeon to be an educator who helps distinguish science from hype or chicanery.
+What is done in plastic surgery should be bound by the laws of science and substantiated by laws of science.
+These laws obviously are open to change with improved understanding, but, nonetheless, Dr. Kenneth Hughes strives to embrace the scientific laws at that point in time.
+Dr. Kenneth Benjamin Hughes takes the knowledge and expands this realm with innovative technological advances in surgery to advance plastic surgery as a whole.

 There is no question that extreme intellect is of paramount importance in any academic pursuit.
 So patients must determine who they feel is infinitely more qualified to make plastic surgery decisions.
 If the patient does not immediately recognize through diction, syntax, breadth of knowledge, and lexicon that the surgeon in front of them is this superior individual worthy of trust and respect, then that patient needs to find another surgeon.

 Beyond intellect and the accumulation and mastery of knowledge, a plastic surgeon must have the ability to technically execute surgical procedures.
-We all know of people who may talk about and criticize another's athletic ability, but upon a demonstration of their prowess their attempt looks so awkward that it is laughable.
+In the world of sports, commentators and pundits criticize another's athletic ability, but upon a demonstration of their prowess their attempt looks so awkward that it is laughable.
 The execution of surgery is no different.
 It is not enough to talk a good game.
 You must be able to deliver results.